franzliedke/studio/README.md

 This will clone the given Git repository to the `bar` directory and install its dependencies.

+### Import a package from an existing directory

+    studio load baz

+This will make sure the package in the `baz` directory will be autoloadable using Composer.

 ### Remove a package

 Sometimes you want to throw away a package.